c3p0-ibavanzada/fp-course/en/Fundamentals.md

 Besides, all this series is written as [Jupyter notebooks](https://jupyter.org/).
 You can grab them at [this github repository](https://github.com/fcolavecchia/fp-course).
 Instructions on how to set up F\# as a Notebook kernel can be found __[here]__.

-Visual Studio Code has a wonderful extension called Ionide to work with F\#.
+[Visual Studio Code](https://code.visualstudio.com/) has a wonderful extension called [Ionide](https://ionide.io/Editors/Code/overview.html) to work with F\#.
 I personally use JetBrains Rider for my daily coding.

-> You can also install Visual Studio for Windows or MacOS, if you are familiar with that tool.
+You can also use F\# with Visual Studio for Windows or MacOS, if you are familiar with that tool.

+Moreover, if you want to code F\# with `vim`, [Ionide gets you covered](https://ionide.io/Editors/Vim/overview.html).